kztakemoto/advGame/README.md

 # advGame

-This repository contains data and code used
+This repository contains data and code used in [*Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks*](https://arxiv.org/abs/2406.19692)

 ## Terms of use

 MIT licensed.
 Happy if you cite our papers when utilizing the codes:

-Takemoto K (2024)
+Takemoto K (2024) **Steering cooperation: Adversarial attacks on prisoner's dilemma in complex networks.** arXiv:2406.19692.

 ## Requirements
 * Python 3.11